kevin-andrews/grunt-artifactory-artifact/README.md

 When 'true', the artifact will attempt to be decompressed.
 Defaults to 'true'.
 Currently supports extensions 'tgz','jar','zip', and 'war'.

 This parameter comes from `grunt-contrib-compress`.
 You can read about it at [github.com/gruntjs/grunt-contrib-compress](https://github.com/gruntjs/grunt-contrib-compress).
 There are some differences from the config on `grunt-contrib-compress`.
 First of all, `ext` is used from the artifact, so it doesn't need to be specified. `mode` is currently not supported.
 It will auto-configure based on the extension.

+#### publishSingleFile
+Type 'Boolean'

+Publishes the file directly to the Artifactory, skipping the compression step.
+Useful to publish e.g. a single .pom file (filename in this example is 'built-artifact-<my-version>.pom') to the Artifactory

 # Release History
 * 2013-08-08  v0.2.0  Added support for publishing artifacts